List of Hamburg U-Bahn stations

 The following list contains all 93 stations of the Hamburg U-Bahn.
-The Hamburg U-Bahn is operated by the Hamburger Hochbahn (HHA) under the supervision of the Hamburger Verkehrsverbund.
+The Hamburg U-Bahn is operated by the Hamburger Hochbahn (HHA) under the supervision of the Hamburger Verkehrsverbund (HVV).
 The majority of stations are located within the borders of the city of Hamburg — only nine stations are in the German state of Schleswig-Holstein outside the city limits — and all stations are located on the right bank of the Elbe river.

 Stations

 This list gives the name of each station, the lines serving the station, the quarter and the fare zones, in which it is located, and the date or dates opened.
 All stations are located in the fare zone Greater Hamburg Area.
 Included are all stations currently open on the Hamburg U-Bahn.